BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 Alerting is also managed via a VMAlert component, which will execute the alerting and recording rules set by VictoriaMetrics.
 Notifications are managed by an Alertmanager which is also deployable via this chart.

 One of the advantages of using this Helm chart is that it will deploy essential components to properly monitor a Kubernetes cluster such as _Kube-state-metrics_ or _prometheus-node-exporter_, but also scraping configurations for services such as _Kubelet, KubeApiServer, KubeControllerManager, KubeDNS, KubeEtcd, KubeScheduler, KubeProxy_

-Alerting is also managed via a VMAlert component, which will execute the alerting and recording rules set by VictoriaMetrics.
-Notifications are managed by an Alertmanager which is also deployable via this chart.

 _This is what our monitoring and alerting stack based on this Helm chart looks like._
 ![stack-vm](/images/posts/2022-09-06-monitoring-at-scale-with-victoriametrics/stack-vm.png)